Arkansas Trucking Insurance Requirements

 Want a quick cheat sheet on what Commercial Auto Liability Insurance IS?

-Think of it as “you’re liable to get sued.”:
+You can remember Liability as “you’re liable to get sued.”:

 It protects you from potential lawsuit if you’re driving along and hit someone or something.